AmirGhayour/8-Puzzle/README.md

 # 8-Puzzle

-I developed this game during the Spring semester of 2018 as part of my _Artificial Intelligence and Expert Systems: Design of Algorithms_ course.
+I developed this game during the Spring semester of 2018 as part of my _Artificial Intelligence and Expert Systems_ course.

 I implemented the game using Java, and A* algorithm.
 No GUI.